-Locally controllable sources of N within the watersheds are categorized as on-site subsurface wastewater disposal system wastes, land use (which includes stormwater runoff and fertilizers), and waste water treatment facilities.
-Figure 5 above emphasizes the fact that the overwhelming majority of locally controllable N comes from on-site subsurface wastewater disposal systems.
+Locally controllable sources of N within the watersheds are categorized as on-site subsurface wastewater disposal system wastes, land use (which includes stormwater runoff and fertilizers), and wastewater treatment facilities.
+The following figure emphasizes the fact that the overwhelming majority of locally controllable N comes from on-site subsurface wastewater disposal systems.